-Renovations that make homes safer or more accessible for seniors or the disabled may qualify for a new tax credit in 2016.
+Renovations that make homes safer or more accessible for seniors or the disabled may qualify for the Home Accessibility Tax Credit (HATC).
 If you are a senior or hold a valid disability tax certificate or are supporting a qualifying individual, up to $10,000 in expenses can be claimed.

 For example, imagine your elderly father resides with you and you spend $10,000 installing a wheelchair ramp to make your home more accessible.
 If you are eligible to claim the caregiver amount for your father, you may claim the ramp expense on your tax return.